da5nsy/ReproducibleResearch/episodes/culture.md

 People need to understand why they should expend energy, time and effort into making changes.

-### Florian Markowetz listed these "five selfish reasons to work reproducibly":
+Florian Markowetz listed these "five selfish reasons to work reproducibly":

-Reason number 1: reproducibility helps to avoid disaster
+- 1: reproducibility helps to avoid disaster

-Reason number 2: reproducibility makes it easier to write papers
+- 2: reproducibility makes it easier to write papers

-Reason number 3: reproducibility helps reviewers see it your way
+- 3: reproducibility helps reviewers see it your way

-Reason number 4: reproducibility enables continuity of your work
+- 4: reproducibility enables continuity of your work

-Reason number 5: reproducibility helps to build your reputation
+- 5: reproducibility helps to build your reputation

 Markowetz, F. Five selfish reasons to work reproducibly.
 Genome Biol 16, 274 (2015). https://doi.org/10.1186/s13059-015-0850-7 licenced as CC-BY 4.0